 When management ignores or does not set out to correct hazards in the work place, a negative message is sent to the workforce: a message that infers a lack of care and value for employees.
 Through word and deed, management convinces workers that corporate profits take priority over employee welfare.
 Managers communicate that they are willing to take an acceptable level of risk as though the employee were more a "unit of labor" than a valuable human resource.
 A strong recommendation doesn't have to be complicated.

 Right now, you might be rather intimidated by all this, but take heart; an effective recommendation doesn't have to meet all of the criteria above, and it doesn't have to be a massive document.
-For instance, here's an example of a very excellent recommendation submitted by a course graduate, Dianna G.
+For instance, click on the link for an example of an